SparkPost/support-docs/content/momentum/4/lua/ref-msys-validate-openarc-verify.md

 ### Note

-If the `ec_message` context variable `arc_cv` is not set after this function call, errors happened and logged into paniclog.
+If the `ec_message` context variable `arc_cv` is not set after this function call, errors happened and were logged into paniclog.

 This function invokes dns lookup for signature validation.
 It's recommended to invoke it from a hook which would not block Momentum's main tasks, e.g. from the `validate_data_spool` hook.

-<a name="lua.ref.msys.validate.opendarc.verify.example"></a>
+<a name="lua.ref.msys.validate.openarc.verify.example"></a>
 ### Example